A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Survey of RDF Stores

 \sys{SparkRDF}{10.5555/2878453.2878519}{2014} is a Spark-based RDF engine that distributes the graph into subgraphs using vertical partitioning, adding tables for classes as well as properties.
 SparkRDF then creates indexes over the class and property tables, and further indexes class--property, property--class, and class--property-class joins.
 These indexes are loaded into an in-memory data structure in Spark (a specialized RDD) that implements query processing functionalities such as joins, filters, etc. Class information is used to filter possible results for individual variables, where a greedy selectivity-based strategy is used for reordering joins.
 Joins themselves are evaluated in a MapReduce fashion.

-\sys{TrIAD}{Gurajada:2014:TDS:2588555.2610511}{2014} implements a distributed RDF store in main-memory based on a master--slave architecture.
+\sys{TrIAD}{Gurajada:2014:TDS:2588555.2610511}{2014} is a in-memory distributed RDF store based on a master--slave architecture.
 The master maintains a dictionary of terms, a graph summary that allows for pruning intermediate results, as well as global cardinality-based statistics that allow for query planning.
-The graph summary is a quotient grant based on graph partitioning (using METIS): each partition forms a supernode, and labeled edges between supernodes denote triples that connect nodes in different partitions; the graph summary is indexed in two permutations: \textsc{pso} and \textsc{pos}.
+The graph summary is a quotient graph using METIS' graph partitioning: each partition forms a supernode, and labeled edges between supernodes denote triples that connect nodes in different partitions; the graph summary is indexed in two permutations: \textsc{pso} and \textsc{pos}.
 The triples for each partition are stored on a slave; triples connecting two partitions are stored on both slaves.
 Each slave indexes their subgraph in all six triple permutations.
 Given a basic graph pattern, the graph summary is used to identify relevant partitions, which are shared with the slaves and used to prune results; dynamic programming uses the global statistics to optimize the query plan.
 Alongside distributed hash and merge joins, an asynchronous join algorithm using message passing is implemented.

 \sys{CK15}{ChengK15}{2015} is a distributed in-memory RDF store that combines two types of partitioning: triple-based partitioning and query-based partitioning.
 The graph is initially divided over the machines into equal-size chunks and dictionary-encoded in a distributed manner (using hash-based partitioning of terms).
 The encoded triples on each machine are then stored using a vertical partitioning scheme, where each table is indexed by hashing on subject, and on object, providing $\textsc{p}\rightarrow\textsc{so}$, $\textsc{ps}\rightarrow\textsc{o}$ and $\textsc{po}\rightarrow\textsc{s}$ lookups.
 Parallel hash joins are proposed.
 Secondary indexes are then used to cache intermediate results received from other machines while processing queries, such that they can be reused for future queries.
 These secondary indexes can also be used for computing semi-join reductions on individual machines, thus reducing network traffic.